nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![view student](images/viewstu.png)

-View a student's details in ClassMATE, as shown in the picture above
+Views a student's details in ClassMATE, as shown in the picture above.

 Format: `viewstu INDEX`